Olympus E-M5 III vs Panasonic G85

 The E-M5 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G85 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the E-M5 III and G85 can be found, respectively, in the Olympus E-M5 III Manual (free pdf) or the online Panasonic G85 Manual.

 So what conclusions can be drawn?
 Is the Olympus E-M5 III better than the Panasonic G85 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Olympus OM-D E-M5 Mark III: